-Wastewater treatment is a complex process that treats large quantities of water.
-The wastewater treatment facility treats an average of 4 million gallons per day (MGD) of wastewater, with flows reaching 40 MGD during rainstorms.
+The heart of GAUD’s wastewater treatment system is an activated-sludge secondary treatment plant located along the Kennebec River Rail Trail at 33 Jackson Avenue.
+It treats an average of 4 million gallons per day (MGD) of wastewater, with flows reaching 40 MGD during rainstorms.

 This requires large and expensive equipment, especially pumps, and a multi-step process:

 - The wastewater comes from thousands of homeowners, commercial establishments and industries in Augusta, Hallowell, Manchester, Monmouth and Winthrop.
 It is collected through a system of underground pipes that flow into a wastewater collection system.

 - The collection system sends the wastewater to pumping stations throughout greater Augusta, and six “trunkline” pumping stations in the towns outside Augusta, which convey the wastewater to the treatment plant from the east and west sides of the Kennebec River through large pipes called "interceptors."